AksanDotDev/discord.py_workshop/part_3.md

 ```

 Using this we can implement a loop that runs regularly and updates our status.
-First we need to set up the decorators to make this command loop and the a little helper that makes the loop wait for the bot to be ready before starting.
+First we need to set up the decorators to make this command loop and then a little helper that makes the loop wait for the bot to be ready before starting.
 ```Python
     @det.loop(minutes=1)
     async def status_update(self):